 Advertisement

-“It was weak,” Kerr said of the ejection in the post-game press conference, before following it up with descriptions of what Brooks was trying to do with his star player Stephen Curry.
+“It was weak,” Kerr said of the ejection in the post-game press conference, before following it up with descriptions of what Brooks was trying to do with his star player, Stephen Curry.

 “We just saw a guy [Dillon Brooks] on their team literally punch Steph in the stomach.
 Premeditated.
 Punches him in the stomach.
 No ejection for that,” Kerr added.
 “And then, you know, two nights later, the refs got upset with some words from Draymond?
 I totally disagree.”

-No love lost for Dillon Brooks
+No love lost for Brooks

-Kerr doesn’t seem to be too fond of the Canadian baller either.
-He called out his dirty play in the press conference, saying, “How can you not be upset?
+“How can you not be upset?
 This is a guy who broke Gary’s elbow in the playoffs.
 Close lining him with one of the dirtiest plays I’ve ever seen.
-So it’s not like there’s not a track record there…”
+So it’s not like there’s not a track record there,” said Kerr.

 “I don’t know what the point of replay is if you’re not going to kick a guy out for literally punching somebody.
-It’s bizarre to me that he was not ejected from that game or suspended or fined,” Kerr added.
+It’s bizarre to me that he was not ejected from that game or suspended or fined,” he added.

 Thankfully, the Warriors were able to wash this bitter pill down with a win that should give them some confidence heading into their home fixtures, first against the Orlando Magic and then a Christmas clash with the Mavericks.